 Reptiles use natural daylight to set their day and night patterns.
-Blue-tongue skinks have fairly thick skin that offers some protection from the sun in the wild, so we need to provide an adequate source of light including ultraviolet (UV).
-Blue-tongue skinks can see part of UV light, called UVA, essential for their colour vision.
-Another very important part is UVB, which allows the lizard to make vitamin $D_3$ .
-Vitamin $D_3$ allows the lizard to store and use calcium, an essential mineral.
+The blue-tongue skink has fairly thick skin that offers it some protection from the sun in the wild, so we need to provide an adequate source of light including ultraviolet (UV).
+Blue-tongue skinks can see part of UV light, called UVa, essential for their colour vision.
+Another very important part is UVb, which allows the lizard to make vitamin D3.
+This allows the lizard to store and use calcium, an essential mineral.